SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSProjectEntity/SetCustomFields.md

 ﻿---
-title: crmscript_ref_NSProjectEntity_SetCustomFields
+uid: crmscript_ref_NSProjectEntity_SetCustomFields
-description: NSProjectEntity.SetCustomFields(Map udefs)
+title: SetCustomFields(Map udefs)
 intellisense: NSProjectEntity.SetCustomFields
 keywords: NSProjectEntity, SetCustomFields
 so.topic: reference
 ---

-Set the user-defined and extra fields as a map.
+Set the user-defined and extra fields on a ProjectEntity with a map.

 **Parameter:**
  - **udefs** Map user defined field and extra field values encoded as strings.